spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/manual-engine-build.md

 ## Step 4: Clone and install the SpatialOS GDK for Unreal plugin

-You need to add the plugin to your project's plugins folder in order to use SpatialOS
+You need to add the plugin to your project's plugins folder in order to use SpatialOS.

 To do this: